 Although there was no clear favorite throughout the campaign, America has made its decision for this presidential term!
 This time of year always brings about great discussion, be it at home in the sitting room or out having a coffee, about what the ideal president would look like.
-Alongside the president needing to have the skills, capabilities and knowledge to operate effectively within the role, there are also key personality traits which we would hope the president would possess.
+Alongside the president needs to have the skills, capabilities and knowledge to operate effectively within the role, there are also key personality traits which we would hope the president would possess.
 As the list could be endless, I decided to choose the top four traits i.e. jigsaw pieces I think are critical to operating effectively in this position……IF we could build an Ideal Presidential Personality Profile.

 Before we get into the nitty-gritty of what these traits look like, let’s start off by defining what a personality trait is.
 They are defined as distinguishing qualities or characteristics that are the embodiment of an individual and would determine one’s patterns of behaviour, temperament and emotion.
 On the other hand, skills are the learned capacity to carry out specific tasks.